Year 5

 5. Please ensure your child has their PE kit in school every day.
 They need a PE kit for both indoor and outdoor PE.
 Their outdoor PE kit should include a hoodie and something to keep their legs warm (gym leggings or jogging bottoms).
 PE kits must be school colours.

-6. Children will be given a list of spellings each week on a Friday.
+6. Children will be given a list of spellings each week.
 These will be tested the following Friday.
 Please keep a check of these regularly.

 7. Your support this year will be crucial and I’d like to thank you in advance for your support over the coming term.